Because of the inherent requirements of the profession, certain minimum physical abilities are required. These include:

 The following procedure shall be followed:

 - Disclosure or declaration of pregnancy is strictly voluntary.
-To ensure that additional protective measures for the fetus and mother are initiated quickly, the student should inform the Program Director upon medical verification of pregnancy.
+To ensure that additional protective measures for the fetus and mother are initiated quickly, the student should inform the Program Director upon medical verification of pregnancy in writing.

 - The Program Director will arrange for the student to review her previous radiation exposure history.
 The student will be provided with a copy of NRC guide 8.13 and will review protective actions and the risks associated with radiation exposure to the fetus.